 Centralised organisations have become part of everyday life: our banking systems, governments, and nations as a whole are very centralised.
 Centralised cryptocurrency exchanges are the most commonly used form of exchange to control digital currency.
 However, what exactly does that mean?
 Is this a good thing?
 Or perhaps an area for improvement?
 Let’s have a look at what centralised cryptocurrency exchanges are and whether they’re the right choice for your needs.

-Centralised cryptocurrency exchange
+Centralised cryptocurrency exchanges

-Third parties might represent market inefficiencies and security vulnerabilities, but they can also offer a less risky or more practical method of operation.
-Having a third entity involved in a transaction that could be handled equally as well—if not better—through a direct manner is usually unnecessary; it clogs things up and results in a more expensive experience for both the producer and the consumer.
-The middleman needs to get paid—and ultimately winds up cutting into profits or increasing costs.
+On the other hand, having a third party involved in a transaction that could be handled equally as well—if not better—through a direct manner is usually unnecessary; it clogs things up and results in a more expensive experience for both the producer and the consumer.
+After all, the middleman needs to get paid, which ultimately ends up cutting into profits or increasing costs.

-The whole commotion surrounding private key storage and setting up different types of cryptocurrency wallets can be confusing, overwhelming and deter potential investors from entering the crypto space.
+The whole commotion surrounding private key storage and setting up different types of cryptocurrency wallets can be confusing, overwhelming, and deter potential investors from entering the crypto space.
 We live in the age of passwords, and that’s what people are used to.
 Using familiar processes is perhaps the easiest way for new exchanges to attract new customers.

 Some might say using a centralised cryptocurrency exchange leads to a more stressful experience.
 Centralised exchange hacks have happened, and people have lost all of their on-exchange investment funds overnight.
-However, having the ability to recover lost or forgotten passwords through an exchange can also save you a lot of despair.
+However, having the ability to recover lost or forgotten passwords through an exchange can also save you a lot of hassle and pain.
 There is much more control in holding your own private keys, but simple storage on a centralised exchange is still the go-to method for many investors.
-As such, expect centralised ventures to continue popping up.
+As such, expect centralised exchanges to continue popping up.
 To successful founders who can eliminate security concerns, these exchanges are money printing machines.